Walter Polakowski: Public office

 In 1920, he unseated incumbent Democratic incumbent Frank Kubatzki (who had served three terms representing the 8th Milwaukee County District [8th Ward of the City of Milwaukee]), by 1593 votes to Kubatski's 1572.
 He was assigned to the standing committee on finance.

 In the fall of 1922 he was elected to the State Senate from the 3rd District (8th, 11th, 14th and 24th wards of the City of Milwaukee), receiving 5,778 votes to 3,796 for Republican Thaddeus J. Pruss, and his younger brother John (also a Socialist) was elected to the Assembly seat which included his old district.
 He was assigned to the joint committees on finance and on highways.
 He was unopposed for re-election in 1926 (only two votes were cast against him), and was assigned to the committee on corporations and taxation.
 In 1928, he was the Socialist nominee for Congress from Wisconsin's 4th congressional district, losing to Republican incumbent John Schafer in a three-way race.
 He was re-elected in 1930, tallying more votes than his Democratic and Republican opponents combined; and remained on the corporations and finance committee.
 He again served as the Socialist nominee for Congress in 1932, coming in third in a four-way contest which saw Raymond Cannon oust incumbent Schafer.
+Polakowski was also a Wisconsin delegate at the 1932 Socialist National Convention, which was held in Milwaukee.

 Before the 1934 election, his old district was eliminated during redistricting and he ran for re-election from the new 7th Senate District, which included only one ward from his old district, but added several suburban cities and townships.
 He was defeated by Democratic Assemblyman Max Galasinski in a four-way race.

 William Evjue wrote of Polakowski and his fellow Wisconsin Socialists, "[The] lobbyists knew it was not possible to influence these men.
 They were incorruptible.
 Walter Polakowski was the same kind."